2019-20 Big Data Bowl

-Recap of the NFL's inaugural Big Data Bowl.
+Recap of the NFL's second annual Big Data Bowl.

 Protecting the integrity of the greatest game.

 It's our responsibility to strengthen the sport.

 Ensuring a consistent and fair game that is decided on the field, by the players.

 Key takeaways from the 2020 Collective Bargaining Agreement

 Ensuring that players conduct themselves in a way that honors the sport and respects the game.

 Knees Bent.
 Pads Down.
 Head Up and Out.